yogaprasss/Lapar-Online/README.md

 ### How to stop this program
 - Close your browser

-##### This app is just a _Prototype_ that has no code embedded into it, because it meant just to simulate human-computer interaction
+##### This app is just a _Prototype_ that has no code and logic embedded into it, because it meant just to simulate human-computer interaction

 _Note_: This program's interface is mostly in Indonesian.
 You can try to translate it using your favorite translating app.